September 9, 2017

 If Rafa can beat Kevin Anderson in the final on Sunday, he will move on to a total of 16 Grand Slam singles titles; just three behind the great Roger Federer.

 ‘It means a lot,’ said Nadal of his passage to the final.
-‘To be back here in front of this amazing crowd, on this amazing court, and to have the chance to fight for another title is so important to me.’
+‘To be back here in front of this amazing crowd, on this amazing court.
+The chance to fight for another title is so important to me.’

 In short, the race to be named the greatest player of all time is back on again.

-It all looked very different when Rafa kept feeding Delpo’s backhand, and the popular Argentine met the challenge with typical intelligence.
+It all looked very different when Rafa kept feeding Delpo’s backhand.
+The popular Argentine met the challenge with typical intelligence.

 Having won the first set 6-4, however, any freshness in Delpo evaporated.
-He was struggling partly due to the price he had to pay for earlier grueling victories and lingering illness.
+He was struggling due to the lingering illness.

 Del Potro explained later: ‘I’m just tired.
 I’ve felt exhausted since the Dominic Thiem match and the Roger Federer match.
 I’ve had flu during the week.
 This is the first time I’ve been dominated by him.’